jasbury1/jed/Readme.txt

 A (heavily) WIP OO text editor in C++.

+To Run:
+Run make inside the repo start directory builds a 'jed' executable inside /build/apps run with no arguments or one argument representing a file name
+ex: "./jed test.cpp"

 Originally a spin off of a spin off of the Kilo text editor ported to c++: https://viewsourcecodmodel->org/snaptoken/kilo/index.html